 - The Abstract page is listed first and must be page 1. - Headings and subheadings will update based on proper use of Heading Styles in the template. - First-order subheadings are the only subheadings that should appear in the Table of Contents.
-Note the following exceptions: - o Dental Hygiene template users should not use subheadings. - Journal Style IMRAD Subheadings template users may include second-order subheadings in the Table of Contents.
+Note the following exceptions: - Journal Style IMRAD Subheadings template users may include second-order subheadings in the Table of Contents.